The art of leadership: finding the best leadership style

 Why is it so difficult to find the right leadership style?

-As a manager, it is often difficult to fulfil all expectations.
-On the one hand, managers often report to managing directors or higher-ranking managers, to whom they have to achieve set targets.
-For example, they are measured by sales figures or completed projects.
-At the same time, however, they are also expected to lead and motivate their team well and retain employees for as long as possible.
-Depending on their background, area of responsibility and knowledge, employees have very different expectations of their line manager’s behaviour.
-Some employees want to be taken by the hand and told exactly what to do.
-In contrast, some individuals require only intermittent assistance and recognition for their efforts.
-In addition, managers have to make decisions that are not always met with approval.
-However, hesitant or uncertain behaviour and permanent uncertainty are not qualities you want in a manager.
-Instead, managers should possess professional expertise, natural authority, persuasiveness, and decisiveness, and employ these qualities judiciously based on the situation, team dynamics, and individual employees.
-Additionally, the individual’s personality plays a role, in influencing a preference for a particular leadership style.
+As a manager, it's often difficult to meet all expectations.
+On the one hand, managers often report to general managers or higher, to whom they must meet set targets.
+For example, they are evaluated on the basis of sales figures or completed projects.
+At the same time, however, they are also expected to lead and motivate their teams well, and retain employees for as long as possible.
+Depending on their background, area of responsibility and knowledge, employees have very different expectations of their line manager's behavior.
+Some want to be taken by the hand and told exactly what to do.
+On the other hand, some individuals only need intermittent assistance and recognition for their efforts.
+In addition, managers have to make decisions that are not always welcomed.
+However, hesitant or uncertain behavior and permanent uncertainty are not qualities we want in a manager.
+Instead, managers should possess professional expertise, natural authority, persuasiveness and decisiveness, and use these qualities judiciously according to the situation, team dynamics and individual employees.
+Moreover, individual personality plays a part in influencing a preference for a particular leadership style.
 This creates a tension that challenges managers to be convincing in their leadership approach.

-There is not just one leadership style that always fits.
-Therefore, successful leaders should understand the diversity of leadership styles and adapt their approach to the specific requirements and dynamics.
-These are some of the most recognised leadership styles:
+No single leadership style is always appropriate.
+Therefore, effective leaders must understand the diversity of leadership styles and adapt their approach to the specific requirements and dynamics.
+Here are some of the most widely recognized leadership styles:

-Managers who have an authoritarian leadership style make all decisions themselves without involving their employees.
+Managers with an authoritarian leadership style make all decisions themselves without involving their employees.
 They therefore give clear instructions from the top down.
-This results in a clear division of roles and command structure, which enables quick decisions to be made.
-However, an authoritarian leadership style can also quickly lead to resentment, especially if the manager engages in micromanagement.
+This leads to a clear division of roles and a command structure, enabling rapid decision-making.
+However, an authoritarian leadership style can also quickly lead to resentment, especially if the manager engages in micro-management.

 Practical application: